I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Trying to forge ahead without this exact shape reminded me of my rule above that you can’t just skip a step.
 You’re pretty much stuck there if you want the project to look right, and trying to force the project to come together without following each and every rule resulted in a mess of a result that I dared not photograph.

 This was discouraging to a visual person who needs to be supervised by somebody who knows what they’re doing.
 The diagrams were very helpful to show when I was on the right track, but they did nothing to help me when I got stuck except to confirm that I had it all wrong.

 Attempt 2: Water Balloon

 Again, the small size made folding difficult, but each fold is simple, and the diagrams were helpful in showing how to make each fold as a result.
 There are 16 steps to this project, and many of them are repeat folds that you make on both sizes of the paper.
 Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat from.
 It took some back tracking.

-A good strength to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
+A good skill to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
 The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backwards.

 Attempt 3: Cactus